-- To provide culturally appropriate psychotherapeutic interventions with carers or families of referred clients when required.
+- To provide culturally appropriate psychological interventions with carers or families of referred clients when required.

 - To assess and monitor risk and draw up appropriate risk management plans.

-- To act as keyworker, taking responsibility for reviewing care plans, and arranging meetings.
+- To take responsibility for initiating planning and reviewing care plans, co-ordination of network meetings.

 KR 3 Policy and service development

-- To contribute to the effective working of the Lewisham Personality Disorders Service and to a psychotherapeutically informed framework for the service.
+- To contribute to the effective working of the team or service and to a psychologically informed framework for the service.

 - To contribute to the team or services delivery of accessible and acceptable services to diverse local communities.